adnantheanalyst/BostonHousingDataSet_R_Analysis/README.md

 model.mv <- lm(medv ~ lstat + crim, data=Boston)
 summary(model.mv)

-The significance of β2 is questionable.
+The significance of β2 was questionable.
-How do we interpret the parameter estimates?
-How is medv related to lstat?

 ## 1.2 Model with polynomials

-Consider the model without crim.
-Given the dispersion plot between medv and lstat we can try to insert a quadratic term, that is, we estimate model
+Considered the model without crim.
+Given the dispersion plot between medv and lstat I tried to insert a quadratic term, that is, I estimated model
                      medv = β0 + β1lstat + β2lstat2 + ε

 model2 <- lm(medv ~ lstat + I(lstat^2), data=Boston)